 The purpose of data documentation is to collect information about the data to facilitate understanding, interpretation, transformation, use, etc.

 The semantics of the term “documenting” include “Record or report in detail, support with citations or references, support with evidence or proof, provide information”.
-Add the word “data” and the purpose of data documentation becomes “to collect information about the data to facilitate understanding, interpretation, transformation, use, transmission, etc.”
+Add the word “data” and the purpose of data documentation becomes “to collect information about the data to facilitate understanding, interpretation, transformation, use, transmission, etc.”.

 Data documentation has proved to be a necessity, and sometimes an obligation, for any organization that handles a large variety of data or when data are increasingly shared.
+It is a foundational function of enterprise data management.

 Documenting data raises the question of both motivations and benefits.
 What to document is concerned with the relevant attributes that serve intended uses (regulatory reporting, personal data processing, 360 ° customer view, sales reporting, financial reporting, etc.).
 These reasons may vary depending on the motivations.